MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-derived-stream.md

 ms.search.form: Source and Destination
 ---

-# Add a Stream destination to an eventstream (preview)
+# Add a derived stream destination to an eventstream (preview)
 This article shows you how to add a Stream destination to an eventstream with enhanced capabilities.

 ## Related content